livingdocsIO/documentation/content/reference-docs/project-config/settings.md

 ### Imatrics

 Imatrics already uses our new secure secrets feature that will in future be used by all plugins.
-There is full UI support for it, so if you use the UI to configure the plugin you don't need to know anything more.
 If you are using a seeding process, e.g. via the CLI then you need to manually generate a key and reference it in your project config:
 ```
 // NOTE: you need to choose a unique name, an easy way is to append the current date to the string 'imatrics-' as done below